oatlog/oatlog/doc/report/main.typ

 == Architecture and intermediate representations

 Oatlog is a Rust proc-macro that takes in egglog code and generates Rust code.
+See
-See @codegen_example for an example of what the generated code looks like. @oatlog-architecture shows an overview of Oatlog's internal architecture.
+@codegen_example_theory and @codegen_example_relation for an example of what the generated code looks like. @oatlog-architecture shows an overview of oatlog's internal architecture.

 #figure(
   image("architecture.svg"),